What the app is#

 Each event in the array contains all events object properties.
 Use id when you need to reference this event in other HubSpot CRM API calls; use name when calling fetch-event-details.

-Fetch full details for a single event including all registered attendees.
+Fetch full details for a single event.
 Looks up the event by url_slug, then name (exact match), then name (partial match) — the first match wins.

 Request body